Maui Scuba Diving Fish Guide

 Often recognized as Gil from Finding Nemo, this distinct fish has beautiful yellow, white, and black markings with an extended dorsal fin.
 They can grow an impressive 10 inches in length and the older they get, the less prominent their dorsal fin becomes.
 In adulthood, they are often found alone.

-Its name comes from the Moors of Africa who supposedly believed that the fish was a bringer of happiness.
-They are popular in the aquarium trade, however, have a hard time adjusting to life in captivity.
-They are picky yet voracious eaters and can become destructive.
+The Moorish Idol name comes from the Moors of Africa who supposedly believed that a Moorish Idol fish could bring happiness.
+They are popular in the aquarium trade, however, this fish species has difficulty adjusting to life in captivity.
+Moorish Idols are picky yet voracious eaters and can become destructive!

 Hinalea